 Edited and adapted for magicians by Mark Hanson

 While it may be true that there are no shortcuts to anywhere worth going, there certainly are ways of needlessly prolonging the journey.
 Magicians often waste lots of time because nobody ever taught them the most effective and efficient way to practice their magic.
-Whether it’s learning how to code, improving your writing skills, or learning card tricks, practicing the right way can mean the difference between good and great.
+Whether it’s learning how to code, improving your writing skills, or learning magic tricks, practicing the right way can mean the difference between good and great.

 You have probably heard the old joke about the tourist who asks a cab driver how to get to Carnegie Hall, only to be told: “Practice, practice, practice!”